-Clients are required to report any change in circumstances for TANF cash no later than the fifth of the month following the month a change occurs.
-If the client does not report the birth of an unborn child by the 5th of the month following the original "Expected Date of Confinement (EDC)" date entered on the "PREG" screen, and the agency has not received newborn information from another source, shorten the RD due date to correspond with the postpartum coverage.
+Customers are required to report any change in circumstances for TANF cash no later than the fifth of the month following the month a change occurs.
+If the customer does not report the birth of an unborn child by the 5th of the month following the original "Expected Date of Confinement (EDC)" date entered on the Member Status BAP, and the agency has not received newborn information from another source, shorten the RD due date to correspond with the postpartum coverage.

-For example, if the EDC date on the PREG screen is between June 1st and June 30th, and the agency has not received verification of the newborn's birth by July 5th, change the RD due date to August, and mail the appropriate form to the last known address.
+For example, if the EDC date on the Member Status BAP is between June 1st and June 30th, and the agency has not received verification of the newborn's birth by July 5th, change the RD due date to August, and mail the appropriate form to the last known address.